Changing a schedule’s appearance

 Color of schedule entries

-The color of a schedule entry, i.e. a slot in a Capacity schedule or a reservation in a Resource schedule, is set independently of a calendar’s color theme.
-When a schedule has multiple resources or services, reservations for each resource or service can be given their own corresponding color.
-Apart from the slot color, you can also use a distinct pattern overlay to indicate which slots are filled to capacity.
+The color of a schedule entry, i.e. a slot in a Capacity schedule or an appointment in a Resource schedule, is set independently of a calendar’s color theme.
+When a schedule has multiple resources or services, each can be given their own corresponding color.
+There are 15 predefined colors, but you can select a custom color from a color wheel by selecting the right most radio button, marked with a rainbow icon.
+On a capacity schedule you can also choose a pattern to apply to a slot, to indicate which slots are filled to capacity.

 Resource indicator